talg1996/Verilog-example/README.md

 # Verilog-example
-Learn how to write basic Verilog codes and how to test them.
+Here I learn and practice how to write basic Verilog codes and how to test them.